 - Did students improve their weather vocabulary?

-- Did students understand that the change in air temperature causes the wind to blow?
+- Do students understand that the change in air temperature causes the wind to blow?

-- Did students express their understanding of winter weather in their assigned work?
+- Did students express their understanding of winter weather in their writing assignments?

-Students learn vocabulary words and use descriptive language to communicate about winter weather and kick off the unit.
+Teach students weather-related vocabulary words and use descriptive language to communicate about winter weather and kick off the unit.

-Students learn about cold weather and freezing temperatures by demonstrating how to measuring air temperature and having students conduct daily temperature checks.
+Teach students about cold weather and freezing temperatures by demonstrating how to measuring air temperature and having students conduct daily temperature checks.

-Children use vocabulary, movement, and props to illustrate winter weather concepts such as wind and storms.
+Take students outside to use vocabulary, movement, and props to explore winter weather concepts such as wind and storms.

 Teach students about wind properties with a hot-air balloon experiment and wind-themed poetry writing.

-Students review what they have learned about winter weather and create pinwheels for a "wind farm."
+Review what students have learned about winter weather and create pinwheels for a "wind garden."